linked0/smart-contract-hacking/README.md

     await tokenSale.connect(attacker).invest({ value: ATTACKER_INVESTMENT });
 }
 ```
-If an attacker invest tiny amount of money so many times for ICO.
-The ICO contract can't distribute its ERC20 token because gas limit exceeds with the following code.
+If an attacker invests a small amount of money numerous times in an ICO, the ICO contract may fail to distribute its ERC20 tokens because the gas limit is exceeded with the following code.
 ```sol
 // investor => [0.0000001, 0.00000001, .....]
 for (uint k = 0; k < userInvestments.length; k++) {